MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/with-office-365.md

 ---

+Add Microsoft 365 admin center tab

+To assign in M365 admin center...

-After you assign the usage location to the resource account, see [Assign Microsoft 365 licenses to user accounts with PowerShell](/microsoft-365/enterprise/assign-licenses-to-user-accounts-with-microsoft-365-powershell).
+Delete...? **After you assign the usage location to the resource account, see [Assign Microsoft 365 licenses to user accounts with PowerShell](/microsoft-365/enterprise/assign-licenses-to-user-accounts-with-microsoft-365-powershell).**

 To validate the account creation and license assignment, sign in to any Teams Client using the account you created.